 How to Know if Something is Wrong

 How a child plays can be a gateway into their minds.
 Play therapy has been worked with for many years to help children express themselves, especially because they may not have the language to describe their emotions.
+Water play is a great way to test your child’s sensory needs.
 Some signs to watch for while a child is playing that show they need help are:

 - Focusing on one activity for days